Yako Fujigasaki: Pro Wrestling Wave (2013–present)

-Fujigasaki is also part of Pro Wrestling Wave's roster although making only sporadic appearances.
-Even so, she is known for competing in the promotion's signature events such as the Catch the Wave tournament in which she competed placing herself in "Young Block Oh!
-Oh!" where she scored a total of two points after going against Yuka, Konami and Maruko Nagasaki.
-Another branch of events on which she competed is the Dual Shock Wave.
-At the 2016 edition, she teamed up with Hikaru Shida and fell short to Hibiscus Mii and Kaho Kobayashi in a first-round match.
+Fujigasaki is also part of Pro Wrestling Wave's roster, with whom she makes sporadic appearances.
+She competed in the Catch the Wave tournament where she scored a total of two points against Yuka, Konami and Maruko Nagasaki in "Young Block Oh!
+Oh!".
+She also competed in the 2016 Dual Shock Wave tournament, where she teamed up with Hikaru Shida and fell to Hibiscus Mii and Kaho Kobayashi in a first-round match.
 At the WAVE 10th Anniversary ~Never Ending Story~ on August 12, 2017, Fujigasaki competed in a battle royal won by Sumire Natsu and also involving Akane Fujita, Kaoru, Manami Toyota, Maya Yukihi, Mima Shimoda, Miyuki Takase, Natsumi Maki, Saki and others.
-At the WAVE Osaka Rhapsody Vol. 40 on May 19, 2018, Fujigasaki teamed up with Fairy Nihonbashi to unsuccessfully challenge nagisa Nozaki and Yuki Miyazaki for the Wave Tag Team Championship.
+At the WAVE Osaka Rhapsody Vol. 40 on May 19, 2018, Fujigasaki teamed up with Fairy Nihonbashi to unsuccessfully challenge Nagisa Nozaki and Yuki Miyazaki for the Wave Tag Team Championship.